azeem-io/TicTacToe-Multiplayer/README.md

 # TicTacToe Online Multiplayer

-Made with Nextjs and Socket.io
+Made with Nextjs and Socket.io (X)